My name is Susan Findlay and like most of the people I teach, I came to sports massage & remedial soft tissue therapy by way of a journey.

 Fast-forward to 1992 and I stepped off the plane onto English soil and my future life.
 After briefly working for the NHS, I made the choice to be my own boss.
 Still in the health and fitness field, I worked with GPs and health centres, setting up different schemes for a range of clientele.
 Holding 20+ classes a week and running multiple health programmes, I discovered a love of teaching and enjoyed the rewards of helping clients to reach a goal.

-Sports and remedial massage helps to bring all my skills together.
+Sports massage and remedial soft tissue therapy helps to bring all my skills together.
 I gained my certification in 1996 and began teaching in colleges and lecturing across the UK two years later.
 Although I am the director (and senior lecturer) of NLSSM, I have never given up the practical side of the profession and I still run my own clinic in North London.
 Keeping up with the real world helps to keep me inspired and that helps to make me a better teacher.

 I'm passionate about providing the very best quality of training and that goes beyond my teaching.
 I sit on the board of the General Council for Massage Therapies as well as being a Profession Specific Board member on the CNHC.